gradle/sbt-build-scan-quickstart/README.md

     Publishing build scan...
     https://gradle.com/s/ria2s2x5oaazq

-Follow the link shown at the end of the build to view your Build Scan™ on [scans.gradle.com][scans.gradle.com].
+Follow the link shown at the end of the build to view your Build Scan® on [scans.gradle.com][scans.gradle.com].

-## Experiment with Build Scans
+## Experiment with build scans

-Create different kinds of Build Scans by locally modifying this quickstart project.
+Create different kinds of build scans by locally modifying this quickstart project.
 Here are some ideas:

 - Edit `src/main/scala/example/Example.scala` to introduce compile errors

-Alternatively, enable one of your own sbt builds to produce Build Scans by following the [step-by-step instructions][scans.gradle.com].
+Alternatively, enable one of your own sbt builds to produce build scans by following the [step-by-step instructions][scans.gradle.com].

 ## Learn more

-Read the [Gradle Enterprise sbt plugin User Manual][manual] to learn more about the Build Scan™ service of Gradle Enterprise and the Gradle Enterprise sbt plugin.
+Read the [Gradle Enterprise sbt plugin User Manual][manual] to learn more about the Build Scan® service of Gradle Enterprise and the Gradle Enterprise sbt plugin.

 ## Need help?